 This time of year is always tight for money and it’s usually a time to tighten the purse strings.
 It’s no coincidence that restaurants offer loads of deals in January – it’s because no one is going out.
 Sometimes you can sort yourself out with a bit of careful budgeting, but other times there’s a need to seek professional help to help you climb out of that financial hole.
 If you want to get a good overview of your financial situation then using an online tool like the budget calculator from Creditfix is worth a go.
+You can also try some other budgeting tools such as QuickBooks Accountant Hosting.
+Know more about it from DaaS providers.
 It’s a good way to get a real and unbiased view of how you are managing your money.

 Here are some of my tips for saving money and finding the cash to pay the bills in January: